GuruPrasadMacha/GSPANN_Assessment/README.md

 ##**Input Validations**
 1. **Positive Integer Page Width**: Verifies that the page_width provided to the function is a positive integer.
 2. **Non-Empty String Input Text**: Checks if the input_text is a non-empty string, ensuring there's content to justify.
-3. **Word Length Check:** Validates whether any word in the input text exceeds the specified page width.
 I have added the below input validations for now, if we required we can add few more validations for example as below.

 **Additional Input Validations (If Required):**